Parth1668/Parth1668/cREADME.md

 - You can reach me by the email parthaga13@gmail.com
 - To download flash you can use this link http://www.adobe.com/go/getflashplayer   .
 - Please tell me if you want tutorials also .
+- Note!!!
+Before copying any code to upload them by yourself please take permision becuse some of my codes are copyright .

 <!---
 Parth1668/Parth1668 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.